 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were given antianxiety medications.
-Antianxiety medications are administered to patients suffering from anxiety or depression.
+This indicates the percent of residents who were given antianxiety drugs.
+Antianxiety medications are prescribed to patients suffering from depression and anxiety.

 Managing Depression Among Residents